Group Visit FAQs

 For a more in-depth independent exploration of the galleries with your group, a series of exhibit related activities suitable for middle school and above can be found under Educator Resources.

 For information on programs available for organized school groups, visit our Schools section of the website or call Public Education at 785.864.4173.
+These programs are available during the fall and spring terms.
 Please plan to schedule education programs at least three weeks in advance.

 If your group plans to visit the exhibit galleries but doesn’t want a program, contact Visitor Services at 785.864.4450 to schedule your visit.
 The museum appreciates advanced notice for groups of 12 or more.